Updated: January 12, 2021

-For resources and information on the State of Maine COVID-19 response, please visit coronavirus.maine.gov.
+For resources and information on the State of Maine COVID-19 response, including vaccine distribution,visit coronavirus.maine.gov.

 For general information about COVID-19: call 211, text your zip code to 898-211, or email firstname.lastname@example.org.